Skip to Content

 4. Is an oil spill/ leak possible without white smoke?

 Yes.
 Oil can spill without smoke.
-If the oil pump is damaged or broken, some oil leakage can occur.
+Some oil leakage can occur if the oil pump is damaged or broken.
 But in this case, there will be no smoke visible.

 Final Remarks